-- -Students planning an international internship must contact their advisor in the spring of their sophomore year. - Check how you can combine any related and cross-listed electives listed in the FFS program if you are also a major or minor in another field such as Environmental Studies, Food Studies, INBM, IS, MES, or WGSS.
-Junior Year Study in Toulouse, France, and/or Rabat, Morocco in the fall, spring, or all year, and/or Yaoundé, Cameroon (spring only) or a FREN 240, or 245, or 246 in the fall, and a 300-level topics course in the spring or two 300-level topics courses.
+Students planning an international internship must contact their advisor in the spring of their sophomore year.
+Check if you can combine any related and cross-listed electives taught in the FFS program if you are also a major or minor in another field such as Environmental Studies, English, Food Studies, INBM, IS, MES, or WGSS Junior:

+Study abroad in Toulouse, France, and/or Rabat, Morocco in the fall, spring, or all year, and/or Yaoundé, Cameroon (spring only) FREN 231 (if not yet completed) or FREN 232, followed by 300-level courses NOTE: Students planning to pursue honors should contact their advisors in the Spring semester of their junior year.
+Senior: